NillionNetwork/nillion-docs/docs/js-client-hooks-values.md

 # Values

-Storage and retreival of values are available via:
+Storage and retrieval of values are available via:
 - [useNilStoreValues](#usenilstorevalues)
 - [useNilRetrieveValues](#usenilretrievevalues)
 - [useNilDeleteValues](#usenildeletevalues)